Siyemukel/SoftwareEngineerG/client/README.md

 - **Framework:** React (with Vite for fast development)
 - **Styling:** Tailwind CSS
 - **Routing:** React Router v7
-- **Authentication:** Firebase Authentication

-The frontend provides user interfaces for students, admins, and authentication, communicating with the backend API and Firebase.
+The frontend provides user interfaces for students, admins, and authentication, communicating with the backend API.

 ---